xumzheng/microsoft-graph-docs/api-reference/v1.0/resources/defaultColumnValue.md

 ms.date: 09/12/2017
 title: DefaultColumnValue
 ms.localizationpriority: medium
-description: "The defaultColumnValue on a columnDefinition resource specifies the default value for this column." ms.prod: ""
+description: The defaultColumnValue on a columnDefinition resource specifies the default value for this column. ms.prod: ''
 doc_type: resourcePageType
 ---